White Australia policy: Exemption for Māori

-Māori generally benefited from the same immigration and voting rights as European New Zealanders in Australia, making them a notable exception to the White Australia policy.
+Māori generally benefited from the same immigration and voting rights as European New Zealanders in Australia, making them a notable exception to the White Australia Policy.
 In 1902, with the Commonwealth Franchise Act, Māori residents in Australia were granted the right to vote, a right denied to Indigenous Australians.
 During that same period, their right to settle in Australia was facilitated by their shared status as British subjects.
 The Australian government granted equal rights to Māori only reluctantly.
 In 1905, the New Zealand government made a formal complaint about the exclusion of two Māori shearers, after which the Australian government changed its customs regulations to allow Māori to freely enter the country.
-Other Pacific Islanders were still subject to the White Australia policy.
+Other Pacific Islanders were still subject to the White Australia Policy.

 Paris Peace Conference

 At the 1919 Paris Peace Conference following the First World War, Japan sought to include a racial equality clause in the Covenant of the League of Nations.
 Japanese policy reflected their desire to remove or to ease the immigration restrictions against Japanese (especially in the United States and Canada), which Japan regarded as a humiliation and affront to its prestige.

 Australian Prime Minister Billy Hughes was already concerned by the prospect of Japanese expansion in the Pacific.
-Australia, Japan and New Zealand had seized the German colonial empire's territories in the Pacific in the early stages of the war and Hughes was concerned to retain German New Guinea as vital to the defence of Australia.
-The Treaty ultimately granted Australia a League of Nations Mandate over German New Guinea and Japan to the South Seas Mandate immediately to its north – thus bringing Australian and Japanese territory to a shared border – a situation altered only by Japan's Second World War invasion of New Guinea.
+Australia, Japan and New Zealand had seized the Germany's Pacific territories in the early stages of the war and Hughes was concerned to retain German New Guinea as vital to the defence of Australia.
+The treaty ultimately granted Australia a League of Nations Mandate over German New Guinea and Japan to the South Seas Mandate immediately to its north – thus bringing Australian and Japanese territory to a shared border – a situation altered only by Japan's Second World War invasion of New Guinea.

 Hughes vehemently opposed Japan's racial equality proposition.
-Hughes recognised that such a clause would be a threat to White Australia and made it clear to British Prime Minister David Lloyd George that he would leave the conference if the clause was adopted.
+Hughes recognised that such a clause would be a threat to White Australia and made it clear to British prime minister David Lloyd George that he would leave the conference if the clause was adopted.
+Hughes wrote in 1919: "No Govt. could live for a day in Australia if it tempered with a White Australia".
+Hughes wrote a note to Colonel Edward M. House of the American delegation: "It may be all right.
+But sooner than agree to it I would walk into the Seine-or the Folies Bergeres-with my clothes off".
+Hughes did offer the compromise that he would support the Racial Equality Clause provided that it did not affect immigration, an offer the Japanese rejected.
 When the proposal failed, Hughes reported in the Australian parliament:The White Australia is yours.
 You may do with it what you please, but at any rate, the soldiers have achieved the victory and my colleagues and I have brought that great principle back to you from the conference, as safe as it was on the day when it was first adopted.